mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ## Step 1: Travis CI Configuration

 At this point, you have plugin's code hosted on [WordPress SVN](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/) and [GitHub](https://github.com).
-Next you need to create configuration file and describe all things you want to be executed by [Travis](https://travis-ci/org).
+Next you need to create configuration and describe all things you want to be executed by [Travis](https://travis-ci/org).

-Begin with creating `.travis.yml` file in your repository to tell Travis what to do:
+Begin with creating 'dummy' `.travis.yml` file in your repository to tell Travis what to do:

 ```yaml
 language: php